reachtoauro/angular-nodejs-project/README.md

 # MyFirstProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0 and Node.js version 14.15.0

 # Functions
 1. User can register with unique email addresses only